selemondev/nuxt-emoji-picker/README.md

 ## Features

-- Add emojis to your Nuxt 3 application effortlessly
+- Add emojis to your Nuxt 3 application effortlessly.

 ## Quick Setup